isleyva/ShopingCard-typescipt/README.md

-# ShopingCard-typescipt
+# ShoppingCart-typescipt
-Shoping card with React and Typescript
+Shopping cart with React and Typescript